 Users

 A User represents an individual interacting with your application.
-Each User can have multiple Sessions associated with them, allowing you to track and manage the interactions of a user over time.
+Each User can have multiple Sessions associated with them, allowing you to track and manage their interactions over time.

 The unique identifier for each user is their UserID.
-This can be any string value - for example, it could be a username, an email address, or a UUID.
-You can also store additional data related to the user in the metadata field.
+This can be any string value, such as a username, email address, or UUID.

-The User object and its associated Sessions provide a powerful way to manage and understand the behavior of individuals using your application.
+The User object and its associated Sessions provide a powerful way to manage and understand user behavior.
 By associating Sessions with Users, you can track the progression of conversations and interactions over time, providing valuable context and history.

 In the following sections, you will learn how to manage Users and their associated Sessions.